RHIT-CSSE/csse220/Docs/installing_eclipse.md

 # Install Eclipse

-The thing you want to install is the *Eclipse IDE for Java Developers*:
+The thing you ultimately want to install is the *Eclipse IDE for Java Developers*:
 <a href="https://www.eclipse.org/downloads/packages/">Download it here</a>

-Choose the download based on your platform: Windows, macOS, Linux
+We recommend downloading the installer (near the top), then clicking the .exe file it downloads.

+Choose the appropriate download based on your platform: Windows, macOS, Linux.
+For x86_64 vs. AArch64, you'll likely choose x86_64.
+If you're using your Rose Laptop, you'll choose x86_64 since they use Intel processors.
+You can double check in Windows 11 > Settings > About > Device Specifications > Processor or System type (x64, means you want x86_64; ARM means you'll want AArch64).

-Then run the downloaded file and select *Eclipse IDE for Java Developers* and then default choices (if any are presented)
+Then run the downloaded file and select *Eclipse IDE for Java Developers* and then default choices (if any are presented).

-After that, just install eclipse following the defaults
+After that, just install eclipse following the defaults.

+You may be asked if you want to exclude Eclipse from Windows Defender searches.
+We usually recommend not excluding it, but you may choose otherwise.

 # Run Eclipse and create a workspace